k8svisual/vpk/README.md

 <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/viewk8s/main/public/docs/docimages/vpk.png" width="70" height="70">

-## VpK - Visually presented Kubernetes
+### VpK - Visually presented Kubernetes

 An application that presents Kubernetes resources and configurations in a visual and graphic fashion.
 VpK can be installed and run on a local computer (requires Node.js and NPM) or run from a Docker container.
-Refer to the appropriate section for installing the software.
+Refer to the documentation website link for information on installing the software.

 ### VpK key points